ngresbach11/k3s-homelab/README.md

 Currently I am running a single virtualized node "staging" cluster to get things up and running.
 I wanted to have a few focus areas to keep in the forefront of my mind during this project:

 - Gitops wherever possible, baking in automation wherever appropriate
-- Keeping things as secure as possible through the use of encrypting all secrets pushed to git, keeping nodes in a separate VLAN from the rest of my network, etc
+- Keeping things as secure as possible through the use of encrypting all secrets pushed to git, keeping nodes in a separate VLAN from the rest of my network, running applications as a non-root user, etc
 - Building a strong basic infrastructure that allows for as much scalability as possible
 - Staying organized to make things easier for myself and anybody else exploring this repo
 - Documenting my progress and changes I make over time so I can learn from my successes and mistakes